Skip to main content

 1 - Creating a Project

-Right click on the project and go into the properties.
+Secondly, right click on the project and go into the properties.
 Inside the Application tab click the button named Assembly Information.
-Find the Title
+Find the Title field and edit that.
+This Title field is what shows as the module package title on the module listing page.
+You'll know if you did this correctly if you don't see the package title as UNKNOWN.

 Next, right click on your project's csproj file and click edit.
 Replace the contents with: